groenewege/kirby-task-list/readme.md

 # Kirby Task List

 This plugin extends [Kirby 2 CMS](http://getkirby.com) with some basic and extremely easy taks-list formatting.
-The plugin enables the inclusion of [github style task lists](https://help.github.com/articles/writing-on-github/).
+The plugin enables the inclusion of [github style task lists](https://help.github.com/articles/writing-on-github/) in Kirby Content pages.

 ## Installation